Menu Close

 Keyword = Peter

 This matches a photo if all of its keywords are either John or Peter.
-See the predefined Any Filter Exactly one person in the keywords for how to write a more complicated filter that matches photos that contain exactly one person (a subkeyword of People) and no others.
+See the predefined Any Filter Exactly two people in the keywords for how to write a more complicated filter that matches photos that contain exactly two person keywords (subkeywords of People) and no others.

 Some of the IPTC Extension fields are actually sequences of multiple subfields.
 For example, the Locations Shown field can contain one or more locations, each of which has a City, Country Code, Country, Province/State, Sublocation, and World Region.
 To match photos showing the location Palo Alto, CA: